ccaveros/ccaveros.github.io/about.md

 My research interests include:
 - Peacebuilding
-- Intrastate war
-- Civil society
+- Civil Society
+- Dispute Resolution
 - Multi-Method Research

 ## Education

- 🎓 Ph.D. in Political Science, expected 2028, *The Pennsylvania State University*
+ 🎓 Dual Ph.D.
+Title in Political Science and Social Data Analytics, expected 2028, *The Pennsylvania State University*

+ 🎓 M.A. in Political Science, 2025, *The Pennsylvania State University*

- 🎓 Masters of Research in International Relations, 2023, *University of Essex*
+ 🎓 M. Res. in International Relations, 2023, *University of Essex*

  🎓 B.A. in Political Science, 2021, *Universidad Carlos III of Madrid*